trambarhq/trambar/docs/user-guide-admin.md

     ![Google app - homepage](img/google-app-homepage.png)

-15. Copy the address of one of the default app icons and paste it into .
+15. Copy the address of one of the default app icons and paste it into the box labeled **Product logo URL**.

     ![Server form - icons](img/admin-server-google-icons.png)